 In the analyzer manual for the Catalyst Chemistry analyzer, it even states, “Comparing results from different laboratories that may be using different equipment or methods is imprecise at best.”
 (1)

-In essence, commercial laboratories establish their own species reference ranges for the equipment and methodology used and the same holds true for benchtop chemistry analyzers.
+In essence, commercial and clinical laboratories establish their own species reference ranges for the equipment and methodology used and the same holds true for benchtop chemistry analyzers.
 (1)

 Another reason why results differ between analyzers is because of RIs.
 Study populations used by many other reference labs to create reference intervals can be small and not reflect the population as a whole.
 As a result, species may be grouped into larger categories clouding information that is species specific.
 Moreover, each published reference interval is specific to each chemistry analyzer.